-When you arrive at the office in the Farley Building, 4th floor, you will first need to check in at the front desk.
+When you arrive at the office on the 4th floor of the Farley Building at Boston Children's Hospital main campus, you will first need to check in at the front desk.
 There, one of our staff will verify your personal information and collect the copayment for your visit.
 You will be then be asked to complete a short medical history form answering questions about your child's health history.

 Your Child's Exam